-Business ethics and honesty can impact how successful your business lifespan will turn out to be.
-Your integrity matters and your employees will trust you as a leader.
+Business ethics and honesty can impact how successful your business lifespan will be.
+Your integrity matters, and your employees will trust you as a leader.

 The most successful leaders inspire others to act and work hard to reach their goals for the business.
-There are many different ways to inspire others but it all starts with having a positive mindset.
-Which leads me to my next tip...
+There are many ways to inspire others, but it all starts with having a positive mindset.
+This leads me to my next tip...

-Keeping a positive mindset and attitude is vital in ensuring your team can bounce back from poor results.
+Keeping a positive mindset and attitude ensures your team can bounce back from poor results.

 Being well organised and prioritising your daily tasks can help ensure everyone in the business understands what is expected.

-Understand that our employees are human (not just a number) and that they will make mistakes.
-It is important to help your employees understand where they went wrong and coach them throughout the process.
+Understand that our employees are human (not just a number) and will make mistakes.
+It is essential to help your employees understand where they went wrong and coach them throughout the process.
 They may be under-perming due to personal problems, show empathy and help them in any way you can.

 Reward your employees for minor goals as well as outstanding performances.
 Show your employees you value their hard work and provide valuable incentives such as free lunch or movie tickets.

-Each day, week, month, and year you should understand what you want to achieve and by when you would like to achieve.
-It may be as simple as hold a business lunch once a week.
+Each day, week, month, and year you should understand what you want to achieve and when you would like to achieve it.
+It may be as simple as holding a business lunch once a week.
 Review and revise your goals at any chance you have.

-There are several dynamics, and mixes of personalities within any business - small or large.
-It is important to ensure everyone in the business is working towards the company’s vision and that they respect their managers and leaders.
+There are several dynamics and mixes of personalities within any business - small or large.
+It is essential to ensure everyone in the business is working towards the company’s vision and that they respect their managers and leaders.

 Customer Success @RosterElf